-- 1 it to residents.
-But we do not have any additional - 2 information about that. - MR. DOHRN: And, Richard, if I could just - 4 clarify.
-Just to be clear, actually, the City has not - 5 formally received the letter in the proposal yet.
-It - 6 has been described to the -- to the Mayor, in general - 7 terms, but the City hasn't received the letter yet. - 8 So we really -- we don't want to get out - 9 ahead of Suncadia or the Mayor and the Council.
-But, in - 10 fairness, the Council hasn't even -- the City hasn't - 11 received it; so the Council hasn't even had a chance to - 12 review it. - But as soon as we get the letter, which we - 14 understand is forthcoming, the Council and the Mayor - 15 will immediately review it and will use the City's - 16 website to keep everybody posted on -- on the - 17 developments. - But I just wanted to be clear that it's -- - 19 it has been described but not received.
-And so we don't - 20 want to -- to get ahead of ourselves yet. - 21 MR. WEINMAN: Okay.
-Moving on to the first - 22 question. - What will happen with my comments and when - 24 will responses to my comments be provided? - So, the Final EIS is the vehicle for
+3 MR. DOHRN: And, Richard, if I could just 4 clarify.
+Just to be clear, actually, the City has not 5 formally received the letter in the proposal yet.
+It 6 has been described to the -- to the Mayor, in general 7 terms, but the City hasn't received the letter yet.

+8 So we really -- we don't want to get out 9 ahead of Suncadia or the Mayor and the Council.
+But, in 10 fairness, the Council hasn't even -- the City hasn't 11 received it; so the Council hasn't even had a chance to 12 review it.

+But as soon as we get the letter, which we understand is forthcoming, the Council and the Mayor will immediately review it and will use the City's website to keep everybody posted on -- on the developments.

+But I just wanted to be clear that it's -it has been described but not received.
+And so we don't want to -- to get ahead of ourselves yet.

+21 MR. WEINMAN: Okay.
+Moving on to the first 22 question.

+What will happen with my comments and when

+will responses to my comments be provided?

+So, the Final EIS is the vehicle for

-- 1 responding to all comments that are received on the - 2 draft.
-So the -- the comment letter or transcript of - 3 this meeting containing a -- a comment -- I'm not sure - 4 if we mentioned at the beginning that we have a court - 5 reporter who is recording this meeting and will prepare - 6 a transcript of the meeting that will become part of the - 7 Final EIS.
-The recording of this meeting will also be - 8 available for viewing on the City's website. - 9 So the comment, itself, will physically be - 10 included in the final EIS.
-There will be a picture, a - 11 PDF, of the comment letter.
-And if it contains one - 12 comment, there will be a response, either on a facing - 13 page or somewhere in the document that will respond to - 14 that comment. - 15 It may respond to that specific comment - 16 individually.
-It will respond to Ms. Smith, comment - 17 about police service.
-And we'll provide an answer to - 18 the question if we can. - 19 I mean, it can respond to specific questions - 20 that relate to information in the SEIS. - It can't respond to expressions of opinion - 22 about the project.
-I mean, if the comment is I don't - 23 like this project, it should go somewhere else.
-Or I - 24 love this project, build it faster.
-Those are not SEIS - 25 issues.
+responding to all comments that are received on the 1 2 draft.
+So the -- the comment letter or transcript of 3 this meeting containing a -- a comment -- I'm not sure if we mentioned at the beginning that we have a court 4 reporter who is recording this meeting and will prepare 5 a transcript of the meeting that will become part of the 6 Final EIS.
+The recording of this meeting will also be 7 available for viewing on the City's website.
+8

+9 So the comment, itself, will physically be 10 included in the final EIS.
+There will be a picture, a 11 PDF, of the comment letter.
+And if it contains one 12 comment, there will be a response, either on a facing 13 page or somewhere in the document that will respond to 14 that comment.

+15 It may respond to that specific comment 16 individually.
+It will respond to Ms. Smith, comment 17 about police service.
+And we'll provide an answer to 18 the question if we can.

+19 I mean, it can respond to specific questions20 that relate to information in the SEIS.

+It can't respond to expressions of opinion about the project.
+I mean, if the comment is I don't like this project, it should go somewhere else.
+Or I love this project, build it faster.
+Those are not SEIS issues.